Men's Singles

 An Se Young v Chen Yu Fei

-An Se Young's equipment emphasises agility and precision (Astrox 77 Pro and BG80 strings).
-South Korean-born Young stands as one of the most promising talents in the world of badminton and this could well be the tournament she finally realises all that potential.
+An Se Young's equipment is perfect for her amazing agility and precision (Astrox 77 Pro and BG80 strings).
+South Korean-born Young stands as one of the most promising talents in the world of badminton and this could well be the tournament she fulfils potential.

-Chen Yu Fei's style emphasizes control and finesse, and her equipment choice (Astrox 77 Pro and Exbolt 63 strinigs) reflects this.
-Undoubtedly one of the best players in the world, she’s fast, she’s fiery and she’s cool – took the Indonesian Open 2023 including Indonesia Open, but has already lost to An Se Young in Malaysia, Yonex All England, Dubai and Korea this year.
+Chen Yu Fei's style emphasises control and finesse, and her equipment choice (Astrox 77 Pro and Exbolt 63 strinigs) reflects this.
+Undoubtedly one of the best players in the world, she’s fast, she’s fiery and she’s cool.
+Yu Fei won the Indonesian Open 2023, but has already lost to An Se Young in Malaysia, England, Dubai and Korea this year.

 Akane Yamaguchi v Carolina Marin

-Marin’s dynamic playstyle and aggressive nature are well supported by her equipment (Nanoflare 1000z and Aerobite strings), enhancing her speed and offensive prowess.
+Marin’s dynamic style of play and aggression are well supported by her equipment (Nanoflare 1000z and Aerobite strings), which help to enhance her speed and offensive prowess.
 As a former champion, her chances are strong.
-Another left hander, she was untouchable and unbreakable for a long period of time and has won three golds at the World Championships, and six European crowns.
+Another left hander, she was untouchable for a long period of time and has won three golds at the World Championships, and six European crowns.

 Our winner: Akane Yamaguchi, mainly because we want to watch another epic Yamaguchi vs An Se Young final.
-Since Marin’s ACL injury, her form has been patchy and we’re not sure she has it in her to keep up with the extreme levels she demands from herself.
+Since Marin’s ACL injury, her form has been patchy and she might not have it in her to match the high level she has set for herself.

 Men’s Doubles